Neki/bomberman/README.md

 make
 ```

-You can also use the `Debug` buid type (includes debug symbols information, lower optimization settings...)
+You can also use the `Debug` build type (includes debug symbols information, lower optimization settings...)

 By default, this will also download the Google Test framework and compile the project test suite.
 Pass `-Denable_tests=OFF` to `cmake` to skip this step.